Newbeeer/newbeeer.github.io/index.md

 Teaching Assistant for 6.S052/6.S952: Modeling with Machine learning for CS, MIT, Spring 2023
 - *co-design the problem set and lectures for this new course*
-- *receiving an outstanding TA rating of 6.9 out of 7.0*
+- *receive an outstanding TA rating of 6.9 out of 7.0*